 ii) over the evolutionary history of the universe, systems-structures have increased in complexity and sophistication; and

-iii) whilst there has evolved physical complexities so too has there evolved (on earth at least) increasingly sophisticated characteristics that we broadly associate with consciousness.
+iii) while there has evolved physical complexities, so too has there evolved (on earth at least) increasingly sophisticated characteristics that we broadly associate with consciousness.

 All things being equal, the three points above require us to take seriously and boldly the thesis that consciousness relates to the self-sustaining dynamic nature of increasing complexities and quite possibly to a systems-construct hierarchy.

 The infographic (above) is an illustration of the Hierarchical Construct Theory of consciousness (HCT).
 It details four hierarchically related categories (separated by horizontal grey dividers) each with its uniquely specific and characteristic representational, Intentional and informational features (cf. text to the left in the infographic).
 A fifth hierarchical category is also shown lacking detail because it has not yet evolved on earth.
 Complexity cycles (green circular images) illustrate that evolution of form takes place within each category.
 Ultimately, increasing complexity leads coincidentally to an emergent transition (illustrated by a circling red arrow); a transition that defines the subsequent category in the hierarchical sequence.
 This emergent transition is transcendental, meaning, that it leads to causally distinct representational, Intentional and informational characteristics and features.
 Thus with each transcendent emergent stage, one has a new hierarchical level of representation, Intentionality and informed construct forms.
 On the righthand side, images illustrate the relevant evolutionary mechanisms that evolve within each particular complexity cycle.